By Michael Lanza

 Walking down Cascade Canyon under a hot sun on our last afternoon, with my wife and kids and two old friends, I realize we’ve closed a circle: We have tied together the loose ends of many old memories with these first new memories being created for my kids.
 I like that idea a lot.

-THIS TRIP IS GOOD FOR backpackers with a moderate to high level of fitness—the more fit, the more you’ll enjoy the harder days.
+THIS TRIP IS GOOD FOR beginner to intermediate backpackers with a moderate level of fitness—the more fit, the more you’ll enjoy the harder days.
 Backpacking experience is less critical because trails are obvious and well-marked, so anyone capable of reading a map won’t get lost.
-Summers often deliver stable, frequently sunny weather, though one of the challenges is the afternoon thunderstorms (see Concerns below).
-Other challenges include acclimating to elevations generally between 8,000 and nearly 10,500 feet, and protecting your food from black bears (see Concerns below).
+Challenges include potential afternoon thunderstorms, acclimating to elevations generally between 8,000 and nearly 11,000 feet, and protecting your food from black bears (see Concerns below).